caseyjellis/botober2020/README.md

 # Botober2020

-Training an LSTM model to generate drawing prompts.
-In the vein of the popular #drawtober and #inktoberp prompts, and inspired by Janelle Shane's project of the same name.
+Training an LSTM model to generate drawing promptss in the vein of the popular #drawtober and #inktoberp projects.

 ### Best Answers, take 1: